 Financial frictions are also prevalent in the international macro literature that focuses on emerging countries.
-For example, in Caballero and Krishnamurthy (2004) firms in emerging market countries face a country wide international collateral constraint in addition to the firm specific domestic collateral constraint.
-Similarly Tirole (2003), who analyzes it from it from a dual and comon agency perspective.
-Schneider and Tornell (2004) distinguishes between tradeables versus non-tradable sector and emphasizes the role of implicit bailout guarantees.
-In Mendoza (2010) study a small open economy with fixed interest rate and price for foreign input goods.
-The representative agent is collateral constrained and has to finance a fraction of wages and foreign inputs in advance - a feature it shares with time-to build models.
-Unlike in many other papers, in Mendoza (2010) the emerging economy is only occastionally at its constraint.
-A numerical solution for whole dynamical system is calibrated to 30 "sudden stops" emerging countries faces the last decades.
+Mendoza (2010) study a small open economy with fixed interest rate and price for foreign input goods.
+The domestic representative agent is collateral constrained and has to finance a fraction of wages and foreign inputs in advance - a feature it shares with time-to build models.
+Unlike in many other papers, in Mendoza (2010) the emerging economy is only occasionally at its constraint.
+A numerical solution for whole dynamical system is calibrated to 30 "sudden stops" emerging countries faced in the last decades.
+Schneider and Tornell (2004) study the effect of implicit bailout guarantees in the presence of borrowing constraints.
+While the anticipated bailout can relax the borrowing constraint, with foreign denomination of debts there can be self-fulfilling crises with simultaneous crashes in output and the exchange rate.